Connection lost. Please refresh the page.

 Epiglottis

 The epiglottis is a cartilaginous flap that extends in front and above the laryngeal inlet, or more specifically the rima glottidis (glottis).
 The function of the epiglottis is to close the laryngeal inlet during swallowing and so to prevent the passage of food and liquid into the lungs (aspiration).
-This is why we can’t (and shouldn’t try to) talk and breathe while swallowing.
+This is why we can’t (and shouldn’t try to) talk and breath while swallowing.

 The epiglottis is located in the larynx and attached to the thyroid cartilage and hyoid bone.
 Its movements are regulated by the passive pressure from the tongue as it pushes the food down the pharynx, as well as by the contractions of the aryepiglottic muscle.